-These roles give students professional responsibility in paid positions and are paid above the London Living Wage.
+These roles give students professional responsibility in paid positions and as UAL Arts Temps, were paid above the London Living Wage.

-Projects this year included the expansion of the Sustainability Working Groups, creation of an e-pledge board, a university wide sustainability survey, and developing guidance for our Learning, Teaching and Research ISO.
+Projects included the expansion of the Sustainability Working Groups, creation of an e-pledge board, a university wide sustainability survey, and developing guidance for our Learning, Teaching and Research ISO.

 Student representation and the Students' Union